tlreyesjove/time-for-success/README.md

    the calendar, pulls the hashtag out of each event, and writes one row per event into a **"Time Log"** tab: date, title, start, end, duration in hours, and category.
 4. A second **"Categories"** tab in the same Sheet is the official, editable list of valid category names.
-Matching is case-insensitive, so `#consulting` and `#Consulting` both count — whichever spelling is in the Categories tab is what gets stored.
+Matching is case-insensitive.
 If an event's hashtag doesn't match anything on that list at all (a typo like `#Consluting`), the script flags that row in a `Flag` column so it's easy to spot and fix.
 5. Data Studio connects to the "Time Log" tab for the actual dashboard (hours by category,